Yungkc0/TCP_IM/Protocol.md

-This is an application-level protocol for IM with TEA to encrypt and a chat room for all logged in clients.
+This is an application-level protocol for IM with TEA encryption and a chat room for all logged clients.

 1. DATA STRUCTURE

-	1.1 Normal DATA
+	1.1 Normal Data

 	    0   1      3      5             25                       N
         +---+------+------+-------------+------------------------+